spirilis/msprf24/Pkt_CPP/README.txt

 A few items of trivia to note:

 1. This library uses malloc().
-It's not going away.
+It might go away.
+Probably would be appropriate to have the library stick to #define's defaults instead of letting it be dynamic; the dynamic TX queue depth and program ID callback registry was intended to make it intuitive and configurable for Energia/Arduino users.

 2. There is a function setModeTXonly(true/false) which will tailor Pkt's behavior during TX.
 If this is false, the Pkt library will automatically issue